MicrosoftDocs/WSL/WSL/troubleshooting.md

 You can also:

 - **File a documentation issue** using the [WSL docs repo](https://github.com/MicrosoftDocs/wsl/issues).
 To contribute to the WSL docs, see the [Microsoft Docs contributor guide](/contribute).
-- **File a Windows Terminal** issue using the the [Windows Terminal product repo](https://github.com/microsoft/terminal/issues) if your problem is related more to the Windows Terminal, Windows Console, or the command-line UI.
+- **File a Windows Terminal** issue using the [Windows Terminal product repo](https://github.com/microsoft/terminal/issues) if your problem is related more to the Windows Terminal, Windows Console, or the command-line UI.

 ## Installation issues